skrub-data/skrub/doc/documentation.rst

 when the pipeline makes predictions on unseen data: this is essential to prevent data leakage and ensure generalization.

-This guide showcases how to solve various problems using the features of ``skrub``.
+This guide demonstrates how to resolve various issues using Skrub's features.
-Short code snippets are provided to explain each operation.
-Additional examples are shown in the docstrings and in the ``examples`` section of the documentation.
+See the examples section for full code snippets.

 .. include:: includes/big_toc_css.rst